Make a verified payout

 2. Create a link and send your user to the auth dialog

 Next, you need to authorise the payout.
-To do this, you need to create a link,

 1. Create a link to the auth dialog.
 Include: